AspireOne/desktop-time-limiter/README.md

 Monitors the time spent on a PC and prevents using it after a certain time limit.
 Perfect for parents to set a time limit on children's PC.
 Resets at a specified time.
 The UI is in Czech.
 Variables that can be changed:
-- the hour the timer resets at
+- The hour the timer resets at
-- Passed time
+- The time that passed
 - Password
-- Maximal time (time limit)
+- Time limit
 - Inactivity threshold (after how much time the user is considered inactive)
-- State (stop/pause/close)
+- State (pause/resume/close)

 ## Behavior
 - When you open the program for the first time, it copies itself to AppData and sets itself to run on PC login.